Downtown Los Angeles

 - Irene S. Virbila, Los Angeles Times

 We began with Chef John Rivera Sedlar's vision for a modern Latin restaurant where Latin art comes to life both on the plate and in the space.
-We then created a language to tell that story.
+We then created a "language" to tell that story.
 Mayan carvings and pre-Columbian culture were the inspiration for a dining experience that plays out in three distinct spaces.
+The story begins on the street with a bronze wall of Rivera hieroglyphics that finally disappear into the walnut entry door as a transition into another world.
+Once inside the "language" transforms itself into a series of bronze tasting chairs on a bed of brazilian marble.
 Crystal "bricks" of Sedlar's own Tequila are locked in a sanctuary wall where guests can access their own bottle and "sip the architecture," or taste flights from our own custom Tronas, tequila tasting chairs.
 Ambitious to say the least.

 In the end, SottoStudios created a total experience - from the music you hear, the media you see, the identity, furnishings, even down to the tequila bottle that informs the rest of the space.